ermaitland/ga-project-3-frontend/README.md

 I am very proud of the reviews controller and Schema, as well as the virtual for the ratings.
 This aspect, although hard, gave me great experience in troubleshooting problems, it also led me to be more confident in helping out other people.

-I think for me, getting the cloudinary images to work felt great, I did this mostly in the front end on the register page.
+I think for me, getting the Cloudinary images to work felt great, I did this mostly in the front end on the register page.
 Later I merged this with the drag and drop functionality.

 ```js
 const cloudinaryResponse = await API.POST(API.ENDPOINTS.cloudinary, imageData);